 She pointed out that studies are pricey, making it hard or even impossible for some businesses to invest in them.
 Many ingredients out there have clinical studies, which could be a shortcut for small businesses.
 But should companies take the ingredients that have clinical studies and apply those to their brand?
 In Katja’s opinion, it is essential to research the facts of an ingredient itself to know that it will work in a certain way.
 However, it is also vital to test the formulation.
 The formulation, namely, in which these active ingredients are included, can be influenced by the operability of the ingredients.
 Sometimes, up to several times just by changing the form and thermic process.
 Therefore, it is crucial to test the formulation and to see how ingredients interact with each other.
 Testing the formulation can also be stronger because of the synergistic effect of some ingredients on one another.
 This means that adding a particular ingredient can allow the other ingredient to absorb better or protect it in the system, or they can simply support each other.
 The end result could be better when certain ingredients are combined.

 Furthermore, not every “clinical study” has the same credibility.
 Several factors must be considered when deciding to conduct a clinical study or deciding on the credibility of a study.
 It all starts with the credibility of an external institution conducting a study. “in-house” studies have a high risk of being too biased.
 External institutions must do the studies with a proper QC.
 These institutions must have good clinical practices and be aligned with the Helsinki declaration.
 It is essential to say that the most reliable clinical studies are “double-blinded.”
-That means neither the volunteers nor investigators know the product the volunteer receives. ,
+That means neither the volunteers nor investigators know the product the volunteer receives.

 Opinions can be biased but statistics are always true

 The following important factor is whether it is placebo-controlled.
 There should always be a comparison without the active ingredients.
-Only in that way can we be sure that the observed effects are due to the active ingredients incorporated into the product.
+Only in that way we can be sure that the observed effects are due to the active ingredients incorporated into the product.

 There are a lot of “clinical studies” based on an expert opinion who saw some significant change in the skin.
 This kind of research does not have a high value.
 An expert could detect some changes, but there should always be a point of control with which the results could be compared.
 In practice, if there is an opinionable study, there should also be one group of subjects that receive a placebo product and another group of subjects that receive an active product.
 In the case of the results, these being the opinions, being much higher on the active product than the placebo product, we can claim the probability of the effect of the active product.
 However, it is crucial to have a proper statistical analysis of the given results.
 It is highly recommended to use a more objective measurement of the effect (more objective than opinion) if one is available.